kylesayrs/ATAK_push_cots/README.md

 # ATAK_push_cots
-Push Cursor on Target messages to TAK clients with attachments and other information
+Push Cursor on Target messages to TAK clients with attachments and other information without requiring a TAK server.

 ## Background ##